-Sara Berney, Executive Director of Wholesome Wave Georgia, who leads a small staff dedicated to expanding access to fresh, wholesome, locally-grown food.
+Sara Berney, Former Executive Director of Wholesome Wave Georgia, who led a small staff dedicated to expanding access to fresh, wholesome, locally-grown food.

 Jeremi Snook, President and CEO of Friendship Force International, who oversees a global team charged with maintaining cross-cultural exchange programs in 60 different countries.

 On understanding everyone's communication needs

 Sara Berney: As a team comprised of Millennials and Gen-Xers who are driven by a do-it-yourself ethos, it was crucial that our team build our office culture together.
 That meant creating space for everyone to share their ideas.
 Together, we decided to conduct all important conversations in person, and to create a weekly meeting for discussing questions, dreaming up solutions, and practicing curiosity.
 Immediately, team members felt empowered and engaged, and staff became less siloed and more collaborative.

 Brian Bollinger: As your foremost “major donors,” team members deserve to be noticed and appreciated in the ways most meaningful to them.
 Cultural references can make instant connections across any divide – something I call, “Knowing and honoring the memes.”
 Take the time to understand mass media touchstones, or ask a team member how they observe a religious holiday.
 Even if you’re unsure, it’s much better to risk embarrassing yourself, and learn from your team, than to neglect what’s important to them.